magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 </script>
 {%endhighlight%}

-### Imperative initialization {#init_script}
+### Imperative notation {#init_script}

-Imperative initialization allows using raw JavaScript code on the pages and executing particular business logic.
-Imperative initialization is performed using the `<script>` tag with the following syntax:
+Imperative notation allows using raw JavaScript code on the pages and executing particular business logic.
+The notation using the `<script>` tag is the imperative notation.
+The syntax is following:

 {%highlight html%}
 <script>